groupdocs-signature/GroupDocs.Signature-for-.NET/Showcases/GroupDocs.Siganture Front End/README.md

 # ASP.Net MVC Front End Powered by GroupDocs.Signature

 This Application allows a user to sign documents, signature can be of different types (Type, Draw or Image signature).
-User can apply download or print signed file.
+User can download or print signed file.

 # Pre-Requisites